-In simpler words, it’s a legitimate Windows process when running certain Windows operation.
-But in certain cases, you may see svchost.exe process hogging the CPU or memory resources in Task Manager without apparent reasons.
+In simpler words, it’s a legitimate Windows process when running certain Windows operations.
+But in certain cases, you may see the svchost.exe process hogging the CPU or memory resources in Task Manager without apparent reasons.

 High CPU or memory usage of svchost.exe services can be caused by viruses or malicious programs.
 So run your antivirus program and scan for possible viruses and malicious programs.

 If you find any, uninstall them or remove the viruses completely to see if the problem is fixed.

 Faulty svchost.exe services can also be the cause of the abnormally high CPU usage in your PC.
 To fix it: